Project Program Manager Jobs at Brown and Caldwell with Visa Sponsorship

 - Health & Safety: Lead by example and follow BC policy and client requirements for health and safety.
 Lead development and implementation of health and safety plans per the project specific requirements.

-- Manage external resources: including third parties/vendors to deliver successfully on their contracted scope, quality, budget and schedule.
+- Manage external resources: Including third parties/vendors to deliver successfully on their contracted scope, quality and budget.

 - Client Service and Sales/Marketing Support and Engagement: Ability to build successful relationships with Clients, while collaborating with client service managers and project teams to assess client satisfaction.
 Monitor and share clients’ critical success factors for project success and client satisfaction.